Skip to content

 Inputs

-The ListenHub audio device always has three stereo inputs, even if the hardware audio interface it's sending to has only one stereo output.
+The ListenHub audio device always has three stereo inputs, over its two audio drivers, even if the hardware audio interface it's sending to has only one stereo output.
 This means everything continues working the same way if you switch from a studio audio interface with many output channels to built-in speakers/headphones or a smaller audio interface, for example when taking a laptop on the road.

-Audio from music and video player applications (Apple Music, Spotify etc) will stream into ListenHub's System input.
-Route audio into the Main input by changing the output channels of your DAW's mix bus to 3&4.
+Audio from music and video player applications (Apple Music, Spotify etc) will stream into ListenHub's System input when ListenHub System is selected as your system audio's output device.
+Audio from your DAW will stream into ListenHub's DAW 1-2 input by default when ListenHub DAW is selected as your DAW's output device.
 See How to change your DAW mix bus output channels if you aren't sure how to do this.

-You can use the Reference input for a reference track in your DAW by routing that track's output to channels 5&6.
+You can use ListenHub's DAW 3-4 input for a reference track in your DAW by routing that track's output to outputs 3&4.

 Outputs